michaelagbiaowei/presta-deploy/README.md

 ![s1](./assests/ec2-1.png)

-Select your key-pair if you dont have a key-pair create one
+Select your key-pair if you don't have a key-pair create one

 ![s1](./assests/ec2-2.png)